Anita Bryant: Career decline and bankruptcies

-The fallout from Bryant's political activism hurt her business and entertainment career.
-In February 1977, the Singer Corporation rescinded an offer to sponsor an upcoming weekly variety show because of the "extensive national publicity arising from [Bryant's] controversial political activities."
+The fallout from Bryant's political activism caused irreparable damage to her business and entertainment career, with her obituary in The Oklahoman framing her 1978 Playboy interview as a turning point in her career.
+Even earlier in February 1977, the Singer Corporation rescinded an offer to sponsor an upcoming weekly variety show because of the "extensive national publicity arising from [Bryant's] controversial political activities."

+In 1978, while a member of a Baptist church, she ran for vice president of the Southern Baptist Convention, but lost.
+Several leaders disagreed with how she rejected civil rights for gay people.

-Bryant's marriage to Bob Green also failed at that time, and in 1980 she divorced him, citing emotional abuse and latent suicidal thoughts.
-Green refused to accept this, saying that his fundamentalist religious beliefs did not recognize civil divorce and that she was still his wife "in God's eyes".
-In 2007, Green stated: "Blame gay people?
-I do.
-Their stated goal was to put her out of business and destroy her career.
-And that's what they did.
-It's unfair."
+Bryant's marriage to Bob Green also failed at that time; she divorced him in 1980, citing emotional abuse and latent suicidal thoughts.
+Green refused to accept this, claiming his fundamentalist religious beliefs did not recognize civil divorce and that "in God's eyes", she was still his wife.

-Some Christian fundamentalist audiences and venues shunned Bryant after her divorce.
+Many Christian fundamentalist audiences and venues shunned Bryant after her divorce.
 Because she was no longer invited to appear at their events, she lost a major source of income.
-The Florida Citrus Commission also allowed her contract to lapse after the divorce, stating that Bryant had "worn out" as a spokesperson.
+The Florida Citrus Commission also allowed her contract to lapse after the divorce, stating that Bryant was now "worn out" as a spokesperson.

-Bryant rapidly became an object of ridicule, as her image shifted from being a model Christian spokeswoman to that of a self-righteous bigot.
-The decline of her reputation was aided by Tonight Show host Johnny Carson, and other talk-show hosts and comedians, as they mocked her and her actions to the greater public.
-This led to many of her endorsements being cancelled and sponsors to drop her from their labels as she seemed to be a liability to them.
+Bryant rapidly became the butt of jokes, as her image shifted.
+The decline of her reputation was aided by Tonight Show host Johnny Carson, and other comedians and talk-show hosts as they regularly mocked her to the general public.
+This led to her endorsements being cancelled and sponsors dropping her, as she was now viewed as a liability.